syedrafayhashmi/Capstone-Project/README.md

 ## Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the parent directory first ensure you are working using your created virtual environment.

 Each time you open a new terminal session, run: